ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 - Management:
 	- You will be required to keep a diary of research, which records daily summaries of:
 		- New things you learn;
-		- New papers and/or related contents you read;
+		- New papers and/or related content you read;
 		- New thoughts about your research topic or the related;
 		- New experiments and/or their analysis, and so on.
 	- There will be weekly reports in both oral and document.
-		- The document needs to be completed one day before the oral.
+		- Summarize what you did in the past week before the oral report in the document.

 <!--  -->
 - Principle of authorship: